How to Install Telnet on Debian 13, 12 and 11

 Remove a Telnet Firewall Rule on Debian

 When you no longer need one of the Telnet rules, delete it by the numbered entry shown in your own status output.
-Replace 3 in the example below with the Telnet rule number on your system.
+Replace 3 with the Telnet rule number on your system.

 Rule deleted